 Day 7 — Ambergris Caye

 Embark on a half-day private snorkeling adventure in the deep blue waters of Belize.
-Swim among sharks, sting rays, and coral reefs at the Hol Chan Marine Reserve and Shark Ray Alley.
+Swim among sea turtles, sharks, sting rays, and coral reefs at the Hol Chan Marine Reserve and Shark Ray Alley.
 Enjoy the rest of the day to explore on your own.
 Relax at your hotel’s private beach, or stroll the sandy streets of colorful San Pedro town.

 Victoria House (B)